 Women warriors are assumed to be historical anomalies—Joan of Arc, not G.I.
 Jane.
 By comparing the stories of individual women across historical periods and geographical boundaries, Toler uncovers a different story.
 Women have always fought, not in spite of being women but because they are women.

-Join me on a bi-weekly exploration of how the sausage is made, er history is written.
+Sign up for my newsletter for a bi-weekly exploration of how the sausage is made, er history is written.
 (Plus any news that's fit to print.)

 My goal in writing Women Warriors was to bring women warriors out of the historical shadows—and maybe kick a few historical shins in the process.